 Healthy vs. Unhealthy Anger in Teens

-Anger and irritability may sometimes be appropriate responses if your son is not doing well in school or making new friends.
-Still, a young man who lacks any other outlet for his feelings may fail to express himself in healthy ways.
+Anger and irritability may sometimes be appropriate responses if your teen is not doing well in school or making new friends.
+Still, a teen who lacks any other outlet for their feelings may fail to express themselves in healthy ways.
 Anger becomes unhealthy when it’s disproportional to the circumstances at hand or turns into violence.

-Lashing out could be an adolescent boy’s go-to response when he feels stuck or is having trouble understanding and expressing complex emotions.
-Often, boys grow up believing they shouldn’t express any emotions other than anger, and that reaching out for help will make them look weak.
-This harmful mindset is called toxic masculinity, and it leaves many young men emotionally stunted.
+Lashing out could be an adolescent’s go-to response when he feels stuck or is having trouble understanding and expressing complex emotions.
+Often, teens grow up believing they shouldn’t express any emotions other than anger, and that reaching out for help will make them look weak.
+This harmful mindset is toxic, and it leaves many teens emotionally stunted.

 Adolescent Anger Management

 Anger management training should start at home.
-As a parent, you have a responsibility to help your son find ways to process his feelings without resorting to aggression.
-For example, you can teach him that it’s OK to cry or talk about his problems if he is upset about something.
+As a parent, you have a responsibility to help your teen find ways to process their feelings without resorting to aggression.
+For example, you can teach them that it’s OK to cry or talk about their problems if they are upset about something.
 More productive ways to work through anger include exercising, meditating and doing controlled breathing exercises.

 Use these tips to help you become a more supportive parent to an angry teen.